Connect with us

 • Integrity: relationships between data remain consistent

-• Scalability: performance degrades gracefully as data grows
+• Scalability: performance degrades gracefully as data expands

 • Backup: data can be restored if something goes wrong